APD seeking missing juvenile

 The following information has been provided by the Alexandria Police Department:

 ALEXANDRIA, La.
-(APD) - Alexandria police are asking for the public’s assistance in locating Elijah Jefferson, 16, who is described as being 5′7″ and weighing approximately 140 pounds with a short afro.
+(APD) - Alexandria police are asking for the public’s assistance in locating Anthony Smothers, 17, who is described as being 6′0″ and weighing approximately 130 pounds with dreadlocks with blonde tips.
+He was last seen at his residence on Sept.
+23.

-He left his residence Sept.
-18, and was last seen wearing a blue jacket/hoodie, dark pants and black Nike shoes.

 If you have any information or know the location of this juvenile, please contact the Alexandria Police Department at 318-449-5099.